STAT545-UBC-hw-2019-20/stat545-hw-mksm1228/README.md

 ---------------------------------------------------------------------

 This repository will have folders corresponding to each assignment.
-To view the contents of this repository onto your computer, please use the link below.
+To view the contents of this repository, please use the link below.

 > https://github.com/STAT545-UBC-hw-2019-20/stat545-hw-mksm1228.git